Avaiga/taipy/INSTALLATION.md

 guide you through the seamless and straightforward process of setting up and deploying your own powerful web applications.

-!!!
-"Development kit installation"
+!!! note "Installation for Contributing to Taipy"

-    If you aim to modify the code or contribute to its development, please refer to the contributing documentation to get more information.
+    If you aim to modify the Taipy source code or contribute to its development, please refer to the contributing page to get more information.

 # Installing Taipy library